akikuno/DAJIN2/README.md

 The name DAJIN is inspired by the term 一網**打尽** (Ichimou **DAJIN** or Yīwǎng **Dǎjìn**), which signifies capturing everything in a single net.

-## 🙏 Feedbacks

-DAJIN2 is still in the development phase.
-Basic tests covering point mutations, deletions, and insertion designs have been conducted.
-If you encounter any bugs or issues, please report them via [Issues](https://github.com/akikuno/DAJIN2/issues).

 ## 🛠 Installation